u8542062435-boop/server_documentation/README.md

 ### Samba will use the active Kerberos ticket

 Note <<<<<<
-If it fails: Quick Kerberos test:
+If it fails: Quick Kerberos test:<br>
 `kvno cifs/ls14.lab14.lan`

 If it returns a number → Kerberos OK.